Brijuni: History

-The estate was supplemented with a harbour, water of the Istrian hills down under the sea, wonderful parks, vineyards, milk-oeconomy ("Imperial cheese" was famous, James Joyce enjoyed), first class hotels, a bath inside with warm saltwater, restaurants, beach resorts, tennis and a yacht harbour and became a focal point in social life on the Austrian Riviera.
+The estate was supplemented with a harbour, water of the Istrian hills down under the sea, wonderful parks, vineyards, milk-oeconomy ("Imperial cheese" was famous; James Joyce enjoyed it), first class hotels, a bath inside with warm saltwater, restaurants, beach resorts, tennis and a yacht harbour and became a focal point in social life on the Austrian Riviera.
 Many famous poets, actors, artists visited the isle (Hugo Charlemont painted about 150 pictures showing Brionian motives).
 Kupelwieser also established a sailing regatta and – due to the flourish of Austrian Culture – various musical concerts and literature events.
 The Brijuni islands (called always Brioni) became popular as a destination for the Viennese upper class, people of industry and culture and were visited by members of the Imperial family.

 During The Great War the Austro-Hungarian navy had a submarine base here.

 The main port on Brijuni, showing the 1902 boathouse.

-In 1918 after World War I - Paul Kupelwieser died 1919 in Vienna - Brijuni became part of the state of Italy.
-Karl Kupelwieser, the son of the founder of the estate tried to maintain the former splendor, but more international.
+In 1918 after World War I - Paul Kupelwieser died in 1919 in Vienna - Brijuni became part of the state of Italy.
+Karl Kupelwieser, the son of the founder of the estate, tried to maintain the former splendor, but more international.
 He invited wealthy European bourgeois and aristocrats.
 Brioni should be an isle of sports, he organised international games on the first European golf course with 18 holes (1922) and a polo court.
 Professional players lived in the hotels and horses werde waiting permanent for guests, a Casino with high taxes by Italy made great financial problems.
 The estate went bankrupt and Karl committed suicide in 1930.
 The heirs were three sisters, the granddaughters of Paul Kupelwieser.
 1936 ownership of the islands was acquired by the Italian government due to the bankruptcy, and they remained part of Italy until the capitulation in 1943.